anki-code/xonsh-cheatsheet/README.md

 If you want to capture the output of a tool but it's not captured, there are three workarounds:

-1. Add the `head` tool at the end of the pipeline to force using the threadable mode:
+1. Add the `head` or `cat` tool at the end of the pipeline to force using the threadable mode:

     ```python
     !(echo 123 | head -n 1000)